one-giant-leap/support/perform-a-'zero-offset'-calibration.md

-# Perform a 'Zero Offset Calibration'
+# Perform a zero offset calibration

 Each shaft contains a total of _three_ channels which are used to measure the force being applied to the paddle.